 For example, where I live, it gets very humid and hot, making cooling difficult.

-In a situation like this, make sure you get the room cooled down adequately before using your computer.
+In such a situation, ensure you get the room cooled down adequately before using your computer.

 Opening all windows and doors is an obvious first step.
-From there, try cooling fans, a larger computer case, and finally an air conditioner.
+Try cooling fans, a larger computer case, and an air conditioner from there.

 Invest in a larger computer case